gradescope/autograder_samples/troubleshooting.md

 do this is to simply time how long your solution code takes to run.

 If you need a longer timeout, let us know and we may potentially increase the global timeout for your assignment.
-We can also increase the CPU allocation if it's a CPU-intensive assignment.
+You can also increase the CPU allocation if it's a CPU-intensive assignment, under "Advanced Settings".

 ### The autograder failed to execute correctly